commercetools/commercetools-sync-java/docs/usage/SYNC_OPTIONS.md

 `batchSize` resources from the input list, then fetches the corresponding resources from the target CTP project in a single request.
 Playing with this option can slightly improve or reduce processing speed.

+#### `cacheSize`
+In the service classes of the commercetools-sync-java library, we have implemented an in-memory [LRU cache](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)) to store a map used for the reference resolution of the library.
+The cache reduces the reference resolution based calls to the commercetools API as the required fields of a resource will be fetched only one time.
+This cached fields then might be used by another resource referencing the already resolved resource instead of fetching from commercetools API.
+It turns out, having the in-memory LRU cache will improve overall performance of the sync library and commercetools API. which will improve the overall performance of the sync and commercetools API.

+Playing with this option can change the memory usage of the library.
+If it is not set, the default cache size is `10.000` for the sync.

 #### `syncFilter` (Only for Product Sync Options)
 represents either a blacklist or a whitelist for filtering certain update action groups.